allysonpfeil/useful_research_tools/README.md

 ### propensity_score - Python program to calculate propensity scores and then match based on score similarity.

 ### combine_excel_data - Python program to combine excel values in a column based on a lookup value.

+### data_extractor - Python program to return characters around a keyword for data collection.